project-ida/notes/Deep strong coupling.md

 \label{eq:criticalphononcouplingexplicitnumbers}
 $$

-This confirms that a single nucleus cannot become superradiant using relativistic phonon nuclear coupling.
+This confirms that a single nucleus cannot undergo a superradiant phase transition using relativistic phonon nuclear coupling.
 Let's look at another type of coupling that's also associated with oscillatory phonon motion.

 ### Electric dipole coupling